andyjsbell/time-keeping/Timesheets.md

 ## Timesheets

 - Users are registered to be able to sign their timesheet
-- A user would have details such as employee number, name, address and hourly rate
+- A user is an account and would be anonymous
+- A record of time sheet entries would be stored onchain
+- An administrator would add users to a whitelist to access the chain
 - They would 'enter' and at that point they would have a sign in time.
 - They can only 'exit' if they have entered.
 - There would be a maximum time one can be in the state 'enter' after which their state would be set back to 'exit'.
 This would be configurable, with a default of 8.
 - After each day a payroll would be scheduled to credit those that have worked based on an hourly rate.
 - The payroll would be funded with the treasury, maybe...
-- We have an admin that adds a user

 Why - combined with IoT and remote woring it would allow trustable and flexible work.
 It would allow for payment to be sent on a daily basis.

+### Storage

+- Administrators => list of accounts who can administer users and change rates
+- Map of Account => hourly rate
+- Map of Account => number of hours not paid
+- Map of Account => Timesheet entry

 ### Events

-UserRegistered(user_id: u32, user: User)
+UserRegistered(account: Account)
-UserEntered(user_id, user: User, time: Time) UserExited(user_id, user: User, time: Time) UserPaid(user_id)
+UserEntered(account: Account, time: Time) UserExited(account: Account, time: Time) UserPaid(account: Account)

 ### Errors